 Orcs were originally created by Cedric to be the ultimate tools of war, and for generations that is exactly what they were.
-The orcs waged war on all the other races of Visola at once during the Age of Strife, and did so with great success.
+The orcs waged war on all the other races of Visola at once during the Age of Strife and did so with great success.
 Few orcs were happy being tools of war, however.
-When Cedric was killed, the orcs threw off these chains and strove to life peacefully and preserve their way of life, no longer controlled.
+When Cedric was killed, the orcs threw off these chains and strove to live peacefully and preserve their way of life, no longer controlled as puppets of war.

 At the end of the Age of Strife, there were seven tribes of orcs.
-To this day, five of those tribes are still in existence, and are the largest and strongest of the tribes by far.
-Three claim Mount Ka’sador as their home, and the other three are nomadic.
+To this day, five of those tribes are still in existence and are the largest and strongest of the tribes by far.
+Two claim Mount Ka’sador as their home (Variag and Dragon Clan), and the other three are nomadic.
 There are legends about the fate of the seventh tribe, but they vary widely.
-Countless smaller tribes have branched off onto their own since the days of the original seven, and some orcs wander Visola on their own, banished or otherwise found homeless.
+Countless smaller tribes have branched off onto their own since the days of the original seven, and some orcs wander Visola on their own, banished or otherwise found homeless and clanless.

 Human – Sometimes I think it is really humans that Cedric should have created.
 Most are too easily corrupted with this hunger for power that they lust for.
 There are few that I respect.